TheMrityunjayPathak/FeatureEngineering/README.md

 5️⃣ [Data Standardization](https://www.kaggle.com/code/themrityunjaypathak/data-standardization)🌐

-⌛**What is Standardization?**

 - Standardization is a scaling method where the values are centered around the mean with a unit standard deviation.

 - This means that the mean of the attribute becomes zero, and the resultant distribution has standard deviation equal to 1.

 6️⃣ [Handling Imbalance Dataset](https://www.kaggle.com/code/themrityunjaypathak/handling-imbalance-dataset)⚖️

-⌛**What is Imbalance Data?**

-- Imbalanced data refers to those types of datasets where the target class has an uneven distribution of observations, i.e one class label has a very high number of observations and the other has a very low number of observations.
+- Imbalanced data refers to those types of datasets where the target class has an uneven distribution of observations.

+- In an Imbalance Data one class label has a very high number of observations and the other has a very low number of observations.